wonderful views directly on the rock wall

 Level of difficulty: C to D.

-The via ferratas in Ladis are open from the beginning of June until the end of October.
+The via ferratas in Ladis are open.

 Further Via Ferratas